-Click "View or Print Your Student Aid Report" and review the information: Look closely at lines 18, 29, 30, and 69.
+Click "View or Print Your FAFSA Student Summary and review the information."

-Line 18: Student's legal state of residence.
+Check: Student's legal state of residence.
 Make sure that you filled out that you're a resident of Tennessee (TN) to receive state financial aid.

-Line 29: Student's grade level in 2023 - 2024.
+Check: Student's grade level in 2023 - 2024.
 You should answer "Never attended college/1st year."
 Other answers might make the system think you are a student who is working on an advanced degree and may disqualify you from financial aid that is meant for students working on a certificate, diploma, associate or bachelor's degree.

-Line 30: Type of degree or certificate.
+Check: Type of degree or certificate.
 Depending on the college you've chosen, you'll want to select one of the following options:

-- · 1st bachelor's degree (if you plan on attending a four-year university for a bachelor's degree) - Associate degree, general education/transfer program (if you plan on attending a community college and later transferring or if you are using Tennessee Promise towards an associate degree at a four-year university) - Certificate/diploma, occupational/technical education program of less than two years (if you are enrolling in a TCAT, a technical school or a trade school)
+- · 1st bachelor's degree (if you plan on attending a four-year university for a bachelor's degree) - · Associate degree, general education/transfer program (if you plan on attending a community college and later transferring or if you are using Tennessee Promise towards an associate degree at a four-year university) - Certificate/diploma, occupational/technical education program of less than two years (if you are enrolling in a TCAT, a technical school or a trade school)

-Line 69: Parent's legal state of residence.
+Check: Parent's legal state of residence.
 Make sure that you've filled out that your parents live in Tennessee, as this is important for establishing that you are a Tennessee resident for state aid and in-state tuition.